jaxdaddy/prompt_compare_app/README.md

     *   A final **Composite Score** is calculated based on a weighted average of the relevance and readability scores.

 *   **Debug Mode:**
-    *   When `DEBUG=True` in the `.env` file, the application will fetch news for only the first two company tickers.
-This allows for faster testing of the application pipeline.
-    *   When `DEBUG=False`, the application will fetch news for all identified tickers.
+    *   Run with `python app.py --debug` or set `DEBUG=True` in `.env`.
+    *   Limits news fetching to the first two tickers per file to save API calls.
+    *   Provides a "Using prompt file..." indicator in the console.

 ## Database Viewer (`db_viewer.py`)